rzhou1999/woosticker/README.md

+# THIS PROJECT IS ON INDEFINITE HIATUS

+I currently have neither the time nor interest to further develop this app.
+Please visit https://github.com/FredHappyface/Android.EweSticker for a more actively maintained fork of this project.
+Comments and PRs will not be answered.

 # woosticker

 It's like [uSticker](https://github.com/apsun/uSticker) except with exceptionally worse programming.
 Code is not anywhere near publishable state, but app is functional at the least so I thought I would share.